MailOnline/Reactor/README.md

 #### No Persistence flow

-If it doesn't make sense to persist data, you pass the `persistencePath` an an empty string (`""`) or:
+If it doesn't make sense to persist data, you pass the `persistencePath` as an empty string (`""`) or:

 ```swift
 let baseURL = NSURL(string: "https://myApi.com")!